grevory/angular-local-storage/README.md

   function($scope, localStorageService) {
     // Start fresh
     localStorageService.clearAll();

     // Set a key
     localStorageService.set('Favorite Sport','Ultimate Frisbee');

     // Delete a key
-    localStorageService.delete('Favorite Sport');
+    localStorageService.remove('Favorite Sport');
 }]);

 /*
 To set the prefix of your localStorage name, you can use the setPrefix method available on the localStorageServiceProvider
 */
 angular.module('yourModule', ['LocalStorageModule'])